-The STEM Achievement Center, located in H-101, is a resource center that provides individual and group tutoring assistance in mathematics, science and engineering.
-Instructors and student tutors are available to help with homework questions, build confidence, and support math, science and engineering students.
-In addition, students have access to textbooks and calculators that are available to be checked out during tutoring hours.
-Tutoring is on a walk-in basis only.
-Please visit our website for more information and current hours at www.cuyamaca.edu/ tutoring or call the STEM Achievement Center at (619) 660-4396.
+STEM Achievement Center is a resource center, located in the H building, that provides individual and group tutoring assistance in Science, Engineering, and Mathematics.
+Tutors are available to answer homework questions, give confidence, and support students.
+In addition, students have access to graphing calculators and textbooks that are available to be checked out during tutoring hours.
+STEM Achievement Center provides 36 computers for students to use.
+Students must bring student I.D. to register for the use of STEM Tutoring.
+Please, visit our website for more information and current hours at www.cuyamaca.edu/tutoring or call the STEM Achievement Center at (619) 660-4396.